 - Fertilize just before and during the plants active growing cycle.
-Fertilization should begin just prior to new growth and end three or four weeks before the first frost. - Choose an all-purpose fertilizer recommended for flowering and/or foliage plants.
+Fertilization should begin just prior to new growth and end three or four weeks before the first frost. - Choose a fertilizer recommended for trees or shrubs.
 Frequency will depend on the type of fertilizer.
-Liquid (water soluble) and granular quick release fertilizer, require more frequent application; slow release granular fertilizer requires less. - When using granular fertilizer be sure to sprinkle fertilizer pellets away from the plant stems or trunk to prevent possible burning and always water thoroughly after application.
+Liquid (water soluble) and granular quick release fertilizer require more frequent application; slow release granular types require less. - When using granular fertilizer be sure to sprinkle fertilizer pellets away from the plant stems or trunk to prevent possible burning.
+Also, make sure the fertilizer application extends to the drip line of the tree.
+Water thoroughly after application.
 This dissolves or releases the fertilizer into the soil.
 Apply water soluble fertilizer by thoroughly drenching the leaves and soil. - Always follow fertilizer package directions.